wilsonmar/gapi-node/README.md

 or [clicking "Accept" Google managing short URLs](#Accept_API).

-But when the user is not present to manually do that, Google would need something to prove that acceptance was unreputably agreed to ahead of time.
+But when the user is not present to manually do that, Google would need something to prove that user acceptance was unreputably agreed to ahead of time.
 That acceptance occurs by the user providing a private unique fingerprint key he/she generated which the computer uses to "sign" requests made on the user's behalf.